 Awakening from the dream is about realising that there is a fictional story, called ‘my life’, with a fictional character ‘me’, projected onto the ‘inner movie screen’, with other characters coming and going and affecting the me-character, whom the story is supposedly happening to.

 What is behind the story?

-What am I without the story?
+What are you without the story?

-Am I without the story?
+Is there an I without the story?

 Actually, one of my music is titled “Awakening to the Dream”. 🙂

 🙂 Pap, who is this ‘I’ who has this music?
 Where is this ‘I’?

 Ok, in proper words: there was this energy in the eternal universe, that had been manifested in this particular 3D based illusion thru this form, that is sitting in front of this PC, and right now eating tiramisu, made by another form, called the first form’s mother. 😀

 Putting it like this may be better, but would be a pain in the ass to talk like this all the time. 🙂